xhsu/LeaderMode/README.md

 # Leader Mod
 Try [AMX Version](https://github.com/ShingekiNoRex/CS1.6-LeaderMode) before you decide to download this.
-The AMX version is utterly playable with almost same contents.
+The AMX version is utterly playable with almost the same contents.

 ## What is this?
 A gameplay mod originally wrote in Pawn(AmxModX).<br/>